Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP TEN: Use royal icing and candies of your choice to decorate and serve!

-STEP THREE: Place icing in a piping bag with a small round tip.
+- Place icing in a piping bag with a small round tip.
+I suggest using a #2 or #3 tip for this cookie decorating project.

 PRO TIP:

-Add them to a cookie tray along with our Christmas pinwheels and Grinch snowball cookies.
+ON A COOKIE TRAY: Add them to a cookie platter along with our Christmas pinwheels and Grinch snowball cookies.

 Want more gingerbread recipes?
 We love this gingerbread fudge, this delicious gingerbread cake, and these yummy gingerbread truffles.